Bob Giraldi: Films

-Giraldi made three feature films in the 1980s, directing Jon Cryer's Hiding Out (1987) as well as National Lampoon's Movie Madness (1983) and Club Med (1985), before directing his fourth and most critically acclaimed feature film Dinner Rush a decade later.
+Giraldi made three feature films in the 1980s, directing National Lampoon's Movie Madness (1983), Club Med (1986), Hiding Out (1987), before directing his fourth and most critically acclaimed feature film Dinner Rush a decade later.

 Dinner Rush (2000) starring Danny Aiello, John Corbett, and Sandra Bernhard was filmed at the Tribeca restaurant Gigino, which is partially owned by Giraldi.
 The film appeared on a number of 2001's 'Top 10 Lists' and was selected for the 'New Directors/New Films Series' at MoMA.
 Dinner Rush was also listed by Roger Ebert as "One of the Best 100 Films in the Last 10 Years".

 Giraldi's short film The Routine premiered at The Sundance Film Festival, won Best Drama at the Los Angeles International Short Film Festival, and is in the MoMA's permanent collection.
 Another short, My Hometown, is in the Baseball Hall of Fame's permanent collection and two others; Dream Begins and A Peculiar City, both integral parts of New York's national Olympic bid, are also now part of MoMA's permanent collection.

 His 2008 film Second Guessing Grandma with Kathleen Chalfant, examining the coming out of a twenty-something to his 83-year-old grandmother, received the Jury Award for Short Narrative at the 27th Annual Chicago International Film Festival and won the Audience Award for Best Short at the Fresno Reel Pride Festival.
 It was also selected to be in the new Google YouTube Screening Room after it was the #3 most viewed video of the 2008 holiday season.

 Giraldi directed the short film A Poet Long Ago (2014) based on a short story written by Pete Hamill and starring Steve Schirripa and Boris McGiver.
 His films A Conversational Place (2015) with Emmy winner Marilyn Sokol, New Year's Eve @ Sunny's (2016), Superfriends (2017), and The Whisperer (2018) played at various festivals.